jzmichal/YelpNLProject/README.md

 # 01 - Data Collection and Extraction

 In this I read in, clean, and filter the data.
 The Reviews date all the way back to 2012, and there may be some confounding factors between how many useful votes a review has gotten and how old it is, so I filter out older reviews.
 Additionally, since the end goal is an interface that will tell how useful is, and obviously that conflicts with time so ideally I want to tell how useful a review will be over a fixed period of time.
 Restaurant reviews are the largest subset of the data, so I narrow our data to reviews that fall into the restaurant category.
-The final dataframe consisting of reviews contains just over 3 million reviews.
+The final dataframe consisting of reviews contains just over 3 million rows.

 # 02 - Exploratory Data Analysis